Gabriela Zapolska: Life

-In 1889 Zapolska moved to Paris in hope to make an artistic career.
+In 1889 Zapolska moved to Paris in hopes of an artistic career.
 There, she played minor roles in boulevard theatres, Théâtre Libre and Théâtre de l'Œuvre.
 She played in a stage adaptation of Intérieur (Interior) by Maurice Maeterlinck in Théâtre de l'Oeuvre.
 In Paris, Zapolska established contacts within the artistic milieu as well as with Polish socialist emigrants, which influenced her social views.

 After coming back to her country, she settled in Kraków and acted in garden theatres, travelling troupes, and then in Kraków Juliusz Słowacki Theatre directed by Tadeusz Pawlikowski.
 Her defiant, suffragist nature led to conflicts with theatre principals.
 Following Pawlikowski's departure, in 1900 she abandoned her contract.
 After that, Zapolska set up her own stage which was active time-by-time.
 In 1902 Zapolska ran a drama school in Kraków and the Gabriela Zapolska Independent Theatre was founded later.
 Her experiences in Paris let her to produce two Maeterlinck stage adaptations – Princess Maleine, and L'Intruse (The Intruder), both produced in 1902.